-Preparing for the replacement Order: risk categories
+Preparing for Order 45: risk categories

 Risk categories are used to determine the level of risk for a coal mine worker’s position, based on the tasks they perform.